vijexa/IoT-Grow-Lamp/README.md

 #### &nbsp;&nbsp;(boolean) daylight_saving

-Assign this to true if your country has daylight saving time.
+Assign this to true if there is daylight saving time in your country.

 #### &nbsp;&nbsp;daylight_saving_period